Jack Regan: Posthumous honours

-Regan was among the first players inducted into the Australian Football Hall of Fame in 1996, but was overlooked for the full-back position when the Team of the Century was named.
-That honour went instead to Carlton's Stephen Silvagni, to the bewilderment of many in the Australian football community.
+Regan was among the first players inducted into the Australian Football Hall of Fame in 1996.
+He was considered for the full-back position in the VFL/AFL Team of the Century, although that honour ultimately went to Carlton's Stephen Silvagni.
 In 1997, when the Collingwood Team of the Century was announced, Regan was named at full-back.

 In 2004, at the launch of the Collingwood Hall of Fame, Regan was one of 18 inducted players.

 The Collingwood player who finishes fifth in the club's best-and-fairest count is awarded the Jack Regan Trophy.